-Importation of live aquatic animals intended for use in animal feed, or for agricultural, laboratory, zoo, pet trade, industrial or pharmaceutical use, from a country, zone or compartment not declared free from ranavirus
+Importation of live aquatic animals intended for use in animal feed, or for agricultural, laboratory, zoo, pet trade, industrial or pharmaceutical use, from a country, zone or compartment not declared free from infection with ranavirus

-When importing live aquatic animals of species referred to in Article 8.2.2. from a country, zone or compartment not declared free from ranavirus, the Competent Authority of the importing country should assess the risk and apply risk mitigation measures such as:
+When importing live aquatic animals of species referred to in Article 8.2.2. from a country, zone or compartment not declared free from infection with ranavirus, the Competent Authority of the importing country should assess the risk and apply risk mitigation measures such as:

-- 1) the direct delivery to and lifelong holding of the consignment in biosecure facilities for continuous isolation from the local environment; - 2) the treatment of all effluent and waste materials in a manner that inactivates ranavirus.
+- the direct delivery to and lifelong holding of the consignment in biosecure facilities for continuous isolation from the local environment; - the treatment of water used in transport and of all effluent and waste materials in a manner that inactivates ranavirus.